 Adopting healthier eating habits can be hard.
 But it can be even harder when you face resistance from your family.
 Kids (and sometimes even spouses) can be picky and quick to turn their noses up to new foods.

-Even though it’s difficult, garnering the support of your family can make eating healthy much easier and dare we say a lot of fun!
+Even though it’s difficult, having your clients garner the support of their family can make eating healthy much easier and dare we say a lot of fun!
 So we’ve turned to Naturopathic Doctor and family-based practitioner, Bronwyn Hill to get some professional advice on how to get the whole family on board with healthier eating habits.

 That Clean Life: What do you feel are some of the biggest barriers that parents face when trying to get their family to eat healthy?

 Dr. Bronwyn Hill: The first is time and energy.
 It requires resourcefulness and commitment from both parents to help the whole family eat well.
 After a long day of family life, it is not surprising that the last thing folks want to do is cook - especially for picky eaters.
 Pleasing everyone at the dinner table is, of course, another challenge.

 The second barrier is confusion about what really comprises a "healthy and nutritionally balanced meal".
 With all kinds of information and opinions constantly coming at us through the media and different sources, choosing what to eat can be overwhelming.

 How do you recommend families overcome these barriers?

 Meal planning is essential.
 Finding a chunk of time each week to put your schedule together, do the bulk of your grocery shopping, and get a head start on meal prep is key.
 It also saves you time throughout the week.
 Plan to make enough so that you have leftovers and invest in some glass containers for storage!
 A slow cooker can also be a great investment to overcome time restrictions.